markpluslabs/react-markplus/dev-notes.md

 - Close most GitHub issues
 - Do not use element ids so that we can have multiple components in the same page.
 - rename to MarkPlus? markplus.io
+- bug: dark theme, when preview content is short